humanitec-architecture/example-library/README.md

 ## README guidelines

 - Add a `README.md` to a folder to provide explanations on its contents.
-- List some or all example files and explain any details you consider relvant.
+- List some or all example files and explain any details you consider relevant.
 Refer to files by their filename, e.g. `somefile.yaml`, so that readers can easily locate them.
 - Refer to "_this section_" or "_this examples collection_" as opposed to "_this repo_".
 Remember that the content will be rendered into the developer docs and not be part of a repo in this context.
 - Explain complex code examples by
   - Adding inline comments
   - Showing small code snippets as inline code blocks in the README, and explaning them there
   - All of the above

-# Displaying examples in the developer docs
+## Displaying examples on developer docs pages

-The contents of this repo are selectively integrated into the Humanitec developer docs on [developer.humanitec.com](https://developer.humanitec.com).
-The `main` branch is used as the source.
+Some contents of this repo are selectively integrated into the Humanitec developer docs pages on [developer.humanitec.com](https://developer.humanitec.com).

 There are two ways of integrating content: